Documentation

 For citing relevant papers on specific methods (e.g. Granger Causality, ICA, Cortical Thickness Analysis, (functional) CBA, SVM, searchlight, TMS, EEG/MEG), consult the Publications page.

-If you have any questions about documentation not answered here, please send an email to "support _at_ BrainVoyager _dot_ com".
+If you have any questions about documentation, please send an email to support at BrainVoyager dot com.